 In addition, members of the Armed Forces can be confined in Ship, Camp and Base facilities when close arrest is ordered.
 These periods of confinement are rarely ordered and confinement exceeding 12 hours is highly unusual.

 The cell facilities in HMNZS PHILOMEL remain closed and instead a barrack room is being used until a new facility is delivered in the Devonport Naval Base.
 The Cell block in Linton Camp is no longer suitable for purpose and has been closed.
-Linton based soldiers in need of temporary periods of confinement are held in the RNZAF Base OHAKEA Cell until a new facility in Linton is constructed.
+Linton based soldiers in need of temporary periods of confinement are held in the RNZAF Base Ohakea Cell until a new facility in Linton is constructed.

 Inspections

 In the year ending June 2019, two of the eight permitted no notice inspections were conducted by the ISPE.
-The inspection included a physical review of the facilities, a discussion with the manager of the facilities, reviewing documentation and a private interview with those undergoing punishment.
+The inspections included a physical review of the facilities, a discussion with the manager of the facilities, reviewing documentation and a private interview with those undergoing punishment.
 Feedback is provided routinely after the inspection to the Officer Commanding of SCE.
 There was nothing untoward to report from either inspection.

-The Deputy Judge Advocate General of the Armed Forces, Judge Taumaunu accompanied the ISPE during one inspection to SCE, in order to get a better insight into detention as a punishment.
+The Deputy Judge Advocate General of the Armed Forces, Judge Taumaunu, accompanied the ISPE during one inspection to SCE, in order to get a better insight into detention as a punishment.

 Detention and Rehabilitation